yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 ## Notes on the Complexity of Pentagon and Hexagon Equations

 The pentagon and hexagon equations looks very complicated.
 Once we apply the equations to actual models, things will become drastically simplified.
-Fibonacci anyons and Majorana anyons contains a very limited types of anyons, and many of the $F$-matrices are trivial.
+Fibonacci anyons and Ising anyons contains a very limited types of anyons, and many of the $F$-matrices are trivial.
 We will see that in the upcoming notes of case study.

 ## Notes on the Pentagon and Hexagon Equations